-- 30 For decades, historians have used data from weather diaries to reconstruct past climate, i.e., to - 31 generate monthly or seasonal index series (e.g., Pfister, 1999, see overview in Nash et al., 2021). - However, they could also be used to reconstruct past weather day by day.
-In fact, Manley (1975) - described the daily weather during the cold winter 1683/4 based on instrumental data and data from - weather diaries.
-Kington (1988) and Lamb (1991) reconstructed daily weather types and drew daily - weather charts for periods in the 18th, 17th, and even 16th century.
-They combined sparse observations - with expert interpretation in a reproducible way (Kington 1988). - 37 As weather extremes and changes in weather have come into focus of climate science, reconstructing - daily weather is again considered an important goal.
-García-Herrera at al. (2007), Wheeler et al. - 39 (2009) and numerous others have demonstrated the value of carefully reconstructing past extreme - 40 weather events.
-However, the subjective nature of these reconstructions is not without problems (e.g., - 41 Jones et al., 2014, and references therein).
-Furthermore, to produce complete daily data series, - 42 automated and objective methods are used rather than time consuming expert interpretations.
-Daily
+For decades, historians have used data from weather diaries to reconstruct past climate, i.e. to generate monthly or seasonal index series (e.g. Pfister, 1999; see overview in Nash et al., 2021).
+However, they could also be used to reconstruct past weather day by day.
+In fact, Manley (1975) described the daily weather during the cold winter of 1683/84 based on instrumental data and data from weather diaries.
+Kington (1988) and Lamb (1991) reconstructed daily weather types and drew daily weather charts for periods in the 18th, 17th, and even 16th century.
+They combined sparse observations with expert interpretation in a reproducible way (Kington, 1988).

+As weather extremes and changes in weather have come into focus of climate science, reconstructing daily weather is again considered an important goal.
+García-Herrera et al. (2007), Wheeler et al. (2009), and numerous others have demonstrated the value of carefully reconstructing past extreme weather events.
+However, the subjective nature of these reconstructions is not without problems (e.g. Jones et al., 2014, and references therein).
+Furthermore, to produce complete daily data series, automated and objective methods are used rather than time-consuming expert interpretations.
+Daily weather types (Schwander et al., 2017) and gridded daily weather reconstructions (Imfeld et al., 2022) have been performed for Switzerland back to 1763 and for Europe for the 1780s (Pappert et al., 2022).
+Other daily indices such as the wind direction over the English Channel reach further back to the late 17th century (Wheeler et al., 2010).
+Cornes et al. (2012a, b) used daily data of sea level pressure (SLP) from London and Paris to analyse atmospheric circulation and storminess.
+There are many more examples for analyses of daily weather 300 years back (e.g. Brázdil et al., 2008; Filipiak et al., 2019); a review of approaches is given in Brönnimann (2022).
+In addition to traditional statistical and numerical methods, new approaches such as machine learning (Brohan, 2022) could possibly replace the expert approach pioneered by Manley, Kington, and Lamb.